mikkellam/NydusWorm/README.md

 UpgradeRepository
 RequirementRepository

-Their functionalities are simmilar to the one of their equivalents in the [c# framework](https://github.com/schmidtgit/AbathurBot/blob/master/AbathurBot/Modules/FullModule.cs).
+Their functionalities are simmilar to the ones of their equivalents in the [c# framework](https://github.com/schmidtgit/AbathurBot/blob/master/AbathurBot/Modules/FullModule.cs).

-### What is the module string
+## What is the module string
 The string added when you add a module to the setupfile is the command to run the DummyLauncher.py file as a module instead of the class name of the module. eg add:

 "python "{path}\\\\DummyLauncher.py""